metablaster/WindowsFirewallRuleset/docs/FAQ.md

 This can be enabled in the following location:\
 `Start->System->Network & Internet->Network and Sharing Center->Change advanced sharing settings`

-If this doesn't work verify the command that is causing this problem, for example following command tries to get firewall rules from GPO and will produce this problem:
+If this doesn't work verify the command that is causing this problem, for example the following command tries to get firewall rules from GPO and will produce this problem:

 ```powershell
 Get-NetFirewallRule -PolicyStore [System.Environment]::MachineName